-Objective : To find out the effects of corruption in the society and the roles played by national and international
+Objective: To find out the effects of corruption in society and the roles played by national and international

 According to the national survey of 2004 A.D., corruption is the first problem and the second one is unemployment.

-Nepal is a Federal Democratic Republic in which power is decentralized.
-The people today want the corruption free society which the government officials, private sectors as well as all authorities should realize and make Nepal truly a new Nepal.
+Nepal is the Federal Democratic Republic in which power is decentralized.
+The people today want a corrupt-free society which the government officials, private sectors, as well as all authorities, should realize and make Nepal truly a new Nepal.

 Condition of corruption in some countries

 |Rank||Countries||Corruption Perception Index (CPI) score||Rank||Countries||Corruption Perception Index (CPI) score|

 In the above-mentioned statistics of corruption, the range is 0 to 100 and 50 is the median.
 Countries that score more than 50 are regarded as less corrupted countries.
 But the countries with less than 50 scores must consider corruption as a major problem and take strong steps to control it.
 In South Asia, Bhutan is the least corrupted country whereas Afghanistan is the most.